appcircleio/appcircle-docusaurus/docs/distribute/testing-management/downloading-binaries.md

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-portal2.png" />

-The testing portal will also display the size and the certificate type of each app version.
+The Testing Portal will also display the size and the certificate type of each app version.
 For more information on certificate types, please visit the [Signing Identities](/signing-identities) section.

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4071-size.png" />